ajmalkoti/ajmalkoti.github.io/z_resources/awsome_list/README.md

 * [Gravity Magnetic, and other fields](https://github.com/ajmalkoti/awsome-geophysics-list/blob/main/GravMagEtc_codes.md)

 **Note**
-* The list is supposed to provide an beginning to to topic.
+* The list is supposed to provide an beginning to the topic.
 * The list is obviously neither complete nor very exhaustive.
 * It has a biased toward the seismic as it is my primary area of research.
 * You are welcome to suggest the missing packages which may help researchers to expedite their research.